 Unless they're self-motivated projects, all design work has either an external client or an internal stakeholder commissioning or owning it (for the purposes of this guide I'll use the term client for both).
 As a designer it can be easy to be dismissive of them and think you know more about what needs doing.
 However if they are good at their job, the chances are they know more about their product and users than you do.

 A good client is a valuable source of information who can save you time and energy on a design project.
-You should utilise their knowledge early in a project to understand the problems and issues they hear about most from their users.
+You should utilise their knowledge early in a project to understand the problems and issues that they hear about most from their users.

 It's common for a client starting point to be a request for a certain solution when after a bit of exploration it turns out they actually need something else.
 Just like interviewing users it's worth questioning until you get to the real problem.